patharanordev/learn-langchain-langgraph/README.md

 |Feel| free| to| ask| me| anything|,| and| I|'ll| do| my| best| to| provide| a| helpful| response|!|
 ```

+## Contributing

+- Add graph/workflow of your agent in `workflows` directory.
+- Add more model's attribute in `LLMSettings`.
+- Create chain (of any model) via LLM().create_chain(LLMSettings).
+Please refer to `workflows/mcp_integration/builder.py`.
+- Add more LLM provider and their models in :
+  - Model names of each provider - `llms/model_names.py`.
+  - LLM provider's name - `llms/llm_provider_name.py`.
+  - LLM provider - `llms/providers/{provider_name}.py` to custom function or method.
+- Create graph when user update `LLMSettings` via endpoint name `/chat/setting/{thread_id}`.
+The graph will be add into cache or database (currently is in-memory).
+- Graph used via endpoint name `/chat/{thread_id}`.

 ## References

 - [Streaming in LangGraph](./docs/streaming.md)